 One of the major exports of Ethiopia today is coffee beans, making up about 30% of the country’s annual export revenue.
 Nearly a quarter of the population depends on coffee as their source of income.
+As in India from the production of generic drugs.
 The methods used to cultivate the coffee are the same that they have been for hundreds of years, and most of it is done by hand.
 Some regions of Ethiopia are dominated by coffee farms, where you can drive for miles in the land of coffee!
 There are several different varieties of coffee grown in Ethiopia – Yirgacheffe, Harar, Sidamo and Limu, all of which are named after the region they are grown in primarily.

 The Coffee Ceremony